Dre Campbell Farm

 If it’s particularly hot outside, you may need to water your garlic more frequently.
 If the weather has been cloudy or cool, then less frequent watering should suffice.

-Just make sure that the soil remains moist but not saturated.
+Ensure the soil remains moist, but not saturated.
 Don’t allow too much water in the planting area, as this can be detrimental to your garlic’s health and growth.

 Garden Pests

 Some common plant pests that affect garlic include thrips, bulb mites, and leaf miners.
-There are also bad nematodes, leek moth larvae, onion maggots, and red spider mites.
+There are also harmful nematodes, leek moth larvae, onion maggots, and red spider mites.

-However, there are a number of organic treatments that can repel or kill these pests.
-Make sure to practice regular crop rotation in your garden to reduce nematode populations.
+However, several organic treatments can repel or kill these pests.
+Ensure you practice regular crop rotation in your garden to reduce nematode populations.

-You can also use companion planting strategies like placing garlic close to marigolds or even nasturtiums.
+You can also use companion planting strategies, such as placing garlic near marigolds or even nasturtiums.
 These plants naturally repel pests.

 Plant Diseases

-Some plant diseases that affect garlic include basal rot, damping off, downy mildew, bacterial soft rot, and purple botch.
+Some plant diseases that affect garlic include basal rot, damping-off, downy mildew, bacterial soft rot, and purple blotch.

 Furthermore, provide adequate space between your plants to allow for good air circulation.
 Lastly, make sure to engage in proper sanitation habits, like cleaning up garlic plant debris.